saksham-gupta02/Cifar-10---NN---CNN/README.md

 NN accuracy on unseen test Data - 48.82%.

 --for CNN i started with 50 epochs but interrupt the kernal after 15 epochs as it was taking lot of time, and as the training accuracy has started fluctuating between 74.2 - 74.8 %

+HDF5 format CNN Model is there, Just download it and you can load the model directly into your Jupyter Notebook using keras.models.load_model('model_name')